-- Use a pull stud with "45 Degree, P40T Type 1, inch threads" built to JMTBA standard "MAS 403-1982".
+- Proper tooling, with a through-hole, must be in place before using the TSC system.
+Failure to use proper tooling will flood the spindle head with coolant and void the warranty. - Use a pull stud with "45 Degree, P40T Type 1, inch threads" built to JMTBA standard "MAS 403-1982".
 If the machine is equipped with the optional BT tool changer, use BT tooling only.
 Contact the tool manufacturer for further information.
 Pull studs are available through HAAS.
 Refer to the Technical Reference section of the manual for the proper tool part numbers and identification. - Coolant will be used more quickly when the TSC system is in use.
 Make sure to keep the coolant level up and to check the level more frequently (check after every eight hour shift).
 Premature wear of the pump can result from running with a low coolant level in the tank.
 The spindle will shut off automatically if the coolant level gets too low.